The All-Natural Guide to Cleaning Your Home

-According to the American Lung Association, many household cleaning products have toxic chemicals in them that can irritate the eyes or throat—even ones that are labeled as “green” or “natural.”
+According to the American Lung Association, many household cleaning products have toxic chemicals in them that can irritate the eyes or throat—even ones that are labeled “green” or “natural.”
 While they may not bother everyone, these chemicals are especially irritating to people with asthma and other respiratory illnesses.
 On top of that, all those specialized cleaners can be expensive.
-According to recent surveys, Americans spend an average of $42 a month on cleaning supplies.

 One way around those issues: Use products you already have in your home to create your own all-natural cleaning products.
 It’s easier—and more effective—than you might think.